mainmatter/playbook/project-flow/full-service/README.md

 We will define each feature

+- find an appropriate solution for the problem defined in the defintion phase
+  - who are we building for (personas)
+  - what features are we building (user journeys)
+  - how will things look and work/visual language
+- potentially based on something that exists
+- outcome:
+  - flow diagrams for each feature along with description of what, how and why
+  - mockups or prototypes for 1 sample flow

 ### Scoping

 For each pass, we will define a scope, explicitly defining the features and flows that will be included in the respective pass, as well as the ones that will not be included.
 Software projects are highly dynamic in nature and the reality is that only one of scope or time and budget can be fixed.
 By limiting the scope per iteration we minimize that dynamic and the associated risk.

 Having agreed on an ideal solution, it is time to decide how to organize the set of features that make it up.
 The main goal of planning is to understand what it